Chuck Wilson (multimedia executive): Television

 Wilson served as Director of Business Affairs at Black Entertainment Television.
 Among other initiatives, Wilson assisted with the company's launch of its first made for television feature film division, BET Pictures and the production of its initial ten "Arabesque Films".
 The original slate of ten films was historic in that it represented the largest single slate of African-American themed films ever produced.

 Technology

 In 2006, Wilson and several other partners formed Triumph Media Holdings, Inc which launched the first Hip-Hop social media network, Crackspace.
 The press dubbed the website, "A Myspace/YouTube for hip-hop".
 In 2008, the site re-launched under the name iHipHop.

 Sports

 In 1992 Wilson was an intern at ProServ.

-In 2022, Wilson launched Babygrande Golf and described its current mission to support the worldwide growth and development of junior golf.
+In 2022, Wilson launched Babygrande Golf which has since become the leader in the live streaming of junior and college golf and described its current mission to support the worldwide growth and development of golf.
 Since its launch, Babygrande Golf has sponsored tournaments with the AJGA, PGA Tour Player Cameron Champ's Mack Champ Invitational, and recently announced the Babygrande DC Classic, a new tournament and partnership with the AJGA and the National Links Trust.

+To date Babygrande Golf has provided various types of coverage of the following tournaments: